CloudGeometry/cg-devx-docs/docs/getting_started.md

 #Getting started

-Welcome to the CGDevX Installation Guide!
+Welcome to the CG DevX Installation Guide!
 This guide will walk you through the process of installing CGDevX, a powerful platform that simplifies application management in Cloud Native and Cloud Agnostic environments.
-By following these steps, you'll be able to set up CGDevX and leverage its capabilities to build, deploy, and operate your services.
+By following these steps, you'll be able to set up CG DevX and leverage its capabilities to build, deploy, and operate your services.

 ## Introduction

-CGDevX simplifies the management of Cloud Native and Cloud Agnostic runtime environments.
-By following the CGDevX Golden Path, you can optimize your application development and deployment processes, enhance observability, ensure compliance, and embrace DevSecOps practices.
+CG DevX simplifies the management of Cloud Native and Cloud Agnostic runtime environments.
+By following the CG DevX Golden Path, you can optimize your application development and deployment processes, enhance observability, ensure compliance, and embrace DevSecOps practices.

 ## Prerequisites